mohammedbilalkhan/bni-member-webscraper/README.md

 The script will launch a browser, navigate to the BNI website, and start scraping member details for each specified region.
 The information will be saved in a CSV file named '{logpath}/{region}/{chaptername}_MemberDetails.csv'.

+* Extra: If you want to scrape all bni region names in india and america then simply use get_region.py

 ## Acknowledgments